shaik1002/biggitlabbomb/doc/user/application_security/dast/dast_troubleshooting.md

 For information on this, see the [general Application Security troubleshooting section](../../../ci/jobs/job_artifacts_troubleshooting.md#error-message-no-files-to-upload).

-## Getting error `dast job: chosen stage dast does not exist` when including DAST CI template
+## Getting error `dast job: chosen stage does not exist` when including DAST CI template

 To avoid overwriting stages from other CI files, newer versions of the DAST CI template do not define stages.
 If you recently started using `DAST.latest.gitlab-ci.yml` or upgraded to a new major